What happens in counselling and therapy?

 • Fat-positive and body-liberatory work

+You can explore my values here.
 Even with these commitments, I know it’s important to be transparent.
 If you hold marginalised identities, you may be understandably cautious about working with a counsellor who doesn’t share those identities.
 I offer a free 15-minute consultation so you can ask any questions and get a feel for whether I’m someone you could feel safe working with.
-You can contact me here.

 an abstract image of peach and purple flowers